ArtamonovDen/HSE-Discrete-Optimization-Course/reports/bnb/report.md

-# Clique problem solutions by branch and bound method
+# Clique problem solutions by Branch and Bound method

 Problems are from <http://iridia.ulb.ac.be/~fmascia/maximum_clique/DIMACS-benchmark>